-“No country can claim to have achieved universal health coverage if it has not adequately met the needs of those with rare diseases.”
+“No country can claim to have achieved universal healthcare if it has not adequately and equitably met the needs of those with rare diseases.”

 Helen Clark, United Nations

-Rare Disorders NZ is developing strategic priorities and a call for a national framework for all people living with a rare disease.
+Rare Disorders NZ has identified seven strategic priorities and is leading the call for the development of a New Zealand National Rare Disorder Framework to ensure equitable healthcare for all people living with a rare disorder.

-A coordinated ‘harmonised’ approach to care is essential and would enable inter-disciplinary services and effective collaboration with community service providers, Ministry of Social Development and Ministry of Health
+A coordinated ‘harmonised’ approach to care is essential for integrated and cohesive healthcare, this would enable inter-disciplinary services and effective collaboration between all health professionals, community service providers, Ministry of Social Development and Ministry of Health.

-Access based on need not on a set condition.
-Simplified process to enable access to health and disability services so that no-one is left behind because they don’t tick a box.
+Access based on need not on a set condition or disease type.
+Simplified process to enable access to health and disability services that is person centred and holistic so that no-one is left behind because they don’t tick a box.

 Improved data to ensure accurate awareness of the demographics of rare disorders and to allow responsive access to each other and to clinical trials that may be available.

-We are calling for acknowledgement of the common challenges and a commitment to address these challenges through development of a national plan.
-We want inclusion of patients and clinicians in decision making processes, consideration of a wider definition of patient quality of life, and impact of rare disorders for carers.
+Rare Disorders NZ, and the support groups we represent, are calling for acknowledgement of the common challenges faced by people living with a rare disease, along with a commitment to address these challenges through the development of a New Zealand National Rare Disorder Framework.
+We want inclusion of patients and clinicians in decision-making processes, consideration of a wider definition of patient quality of life, and impact of rare disorders for carers.